superjond/PublicFreeSuffix/agreements/acceptable-use-policy.md

 #### 4. User Responsibilities and Restrictions

-Users of SOKG Registry services have the following responsibilities and are subject to these restrictions:
+Users of PUBLIC Free Suffix services have the following responsibilities and are subject to these restrictions:

 * **Age Limitation:** You must have reached the legal age of majority in your jurisdiction to register for and use the Services.
 * **Accuracy of Information:** You must provide true, accurate, complete, and up-to-date information during registration and promptly update your account information.
 Providing false, inaccurate, or incomplete information may result in suspension or deletion of services.
 * **Account Security:** You are responsible for maintaining the security of your account credentials and for all activities that occur under your account.
 * **Assistance in Platform Governance:** You have an obligation to promptly report any illegal or violating activities conducted through services registered by you or other users.
-* **Service Limitations:** You must comply with any limitations on the types, quantities, configurations, and duration of Services available, as specified by SOKG Registry.
+* **Service Limitations:** You must comply with any limitations on the types, quantities, configurations, and duration of Services available, as specified by PUBLIC Free Suffix.
 These limitations may be adjusted based on system resources, security, operating costs, and other factors.
 * **Resource Usage:** Your use of our services must not impair the normal operation of our network or services for other users.

 #### 5. Enforcement

-SOKG Registry reserves the right to regulate and manage all services in accordance with this AUP, the User Agreement, service-specific agreements, applicable laws, and policies.
+PUBLIC Free Suffix reserves the right to regulate and manage all services in accordance with this AUP, the User Agreement, service-specific agreements, applicable laws, and policies.
 Violation of this AUP may result in the Platform taking measures including, but not limited to, suspending services, restricting functionality, refusing registration, deleting accounts or data, or suspending, restricting, or terminating your account without prior notice and without any liability.
 Services found to violate the prohibited uses may be directly terminated without prior notice, and no refunds will be provided.

 #### 6. Monitoring and Privacy

-SOKG Registry respects your privacy and will only monitor your usage to the extent necessary to ensure compliance with this AUP and applicable laws.
+PUBLIC Free Suffix respects your privacy and will only monitor your usage to the extent necessary to ensure compliance with this AUP and applicable laws.
 We may monitor service metrics, conduct security scans, and review content as necessary to enforce this AUP.
 Any monitoring will be conducted in accordance with our Privacy Policy and applicable laws.

 #### 7. Changes to this Policy

-This AUP is subject to change, and updates will be published on the SOKG Registry platform.
+This AUP is subject to change, and updates will be published on the PUBLIC Free Suffix platform.
 Your continued use of the services after the publication of a revised AUP constitutes your acceptance of the revised terms.